 We will start accepting submissions for this call on June 1, 2024.
 The deadline for submitting completed manuscripts is December 31, 2024.
-Submit manuscripts through the Accounting Horizon's homepage (https://aaahq.org/Research/Journals/Accounting-Horizons) using the "Article (Original Research)" article type, and please indicate either in your cover letter or in the author comments that your manuscript is in response to the Accounting Profession Pipeline Call for Papers.
+Submit manuscripts through the Accounting Horizon's homepage (https://aaahq.org/Research/Journals/Accounting-Horizons).
 The submissions will be swiftly processed and eligible for the awards that the AAA will announce to encourage research on the accounting profession pipeline.
-Articles will be published as they are accepted.